Red Paddle Co launches super-lightweight, space-saving dry robe

 Of course, it's you do sacrifice the warmth you'd get with a bulkier dry robe.
 If you need something that'll see you through to cold-water swims in cooler months, you might be interested to hear that Red's Pro Change robe has also had an upgrade – it now features longer arms, and is softer, lighter and designed to pack down smaller.

-The Red Paddle Co Quick Dry Microfibre Change Robe is available to buy now, with an RRP of £47.95 (adult version), £29.95 (kids version).
+The Red Paddle Co Quick Dry Microfibre Change Robe is available to buy now, with an RRP of £47.95/AU$86 (adult version), £29.95/AU$54 (kids version).
 Browse the full Red Changing Robe range here.